anonychun/sono-web/README.md

 # SONO - URL Shortener

 SONO is a lightweight URL shortener designed to simplify the process of creating, managing, and tracking shortened URLs.
-Developed with functionality and efficiency in mind, SONO provides a range of features for users without unnecessary complexity.
+Developed with functionality and efficiency in mind, SONO provides a range of features for users without unnecessary complexity

 ![plot](./public/landing.jpeg)
 ![plot](./public/analytics.jpeg)

-## Features
+## Requirements

-1. **URL Submission:**

-   - Users can submit URLs via a straightforward form on the homepage.
+- [x] Submit a url in a form on the homepage

-2. **Database Integration:**

-   - URLs are securely stored in the database for easy retrieval.
+- [x] Url is saved to the database

-3. **Short URL Generation:**

-   - Each URL is assigned a unique Base62 encoded primary key ID, forming the short code.
+- [x] The URL can be viewed by accessing a Base62 encoded primary key ID (short code) of the URL at /v/:id
-   - Access short URLs at `/v/:id`.

-4. **Clipboard Copy:**

-   - Facilitates easy sharing by allowing users to copy short URLs to the clipboard.
+- [x] A user should be able to copy the short URL to the clipboard

-5. **View Tracking:**

-   - Records views when accessing the short code.
+- [x] When visiting the short code, a view is recorded so we can keep track of how many views per day a link gets
-   - Tracks the total number of views for each URL.
+- [x] A total number of views should be saved to the URL record

-6. **Analytics Dashboard:**

-   - Visualize URL performance with a graph displaying views over the past 2 weeks.
+- [x] A user should be able to view a graph of the views over the past 2 weeks

-7. **URL Metadata Retrieval:**
+- [x] A user should be able to edit and delete a URL

-   - Retrieves title, description, and OpenGraph image for HTML documents.
+- [x] We should also retrieve the title, description, and opengraph image for the HTML document
-   - Background tasks ensure responsiveness and update metadata upon URL edits.

-8. **URL Editing and Deletion:**

-   - Users can edit and delete their shortened URLs.

-9. **Pagination:**
+  - [x] This should run in the background to keep the application fast
+  - [x] If a URL is edited, we should update the title, description, and image for it
-   - Organizes the list of shortened URLs with pagination for a clean interface.
+- [x] We should paginate the list of shortened URLs

-## Short URL Format

-Short URLs follow the format: `https://yourdomain.com/v/:id`

-## View Analytics

-1. Visit a shortened URL.
-2. Explore the analytics graph showcasing views over the past 2 weeks.

-## URL Editing and Deletion

-1. Log in to edit a URL and update its details.
-2. Easily delete a URL through the provided interface.

-## Background Tasks

-Efficient background tasks manage URL metadata retrieval, ensuring optimal performance without impacting user experience.